-The following Annual Work Plan has been prepared using the updated strategies included in the CCMP Update for October 1, 2018 - September 30, 2023.
+The following Annual Work Plan has been prepared using the updated strategies included in the CCMP Update for October 1, 2018 - September 30, 2025.
+(Updated June 2023 for a 2-year extension of the current 5-year grant)

 INTRODUCTION

 MBNEP's mission is to promote the wise stewardship of water quality and living resources of Alabama's estuaries.
 MBNEP's purpose is to catalyze actions of estuary stakeholders, build community organizational capacity for sound resource management, and leverage commitment and investment to ensure the estuary's sustainability.
 MBNEP's objectives are: 1) engage estuary stakeholders in the development of CCMPs; 2) expand resources and involvement in the implementation of these CCMPs; and 3) promote how to best protect this nationally significant ecological, economic, and cultural resource to ensure its conservation for our lifetime and beyond.
 To maximize effectiveness in promoting estuary health, the program's guiding principles are: